Find Grad Schools

 5 Yearly Graduations

 University of Wisconsin - Madison comes in at #3 on our list of the most popular colleges offering master's degrees in agricultural communication/journalism.
 Roughly 44,600 attend the school each year.
-The average in-state tuition for full-time undergraduates is $9,644 per year, while in-state graduate students, on average, pay $10,728 per year.
+The average in-state tuition for full-time undergraduates is $9,273 per year, while in-state graduate students, on average, pay $10,728 per year.
 During the most recent year for which we have data, 5 people received their master's degree in agricultural communication/journalism from UW - Madison.
-About 75% of this group were women, and 25% were students from an underrepresented racial-ethnic group.
+Around 14% of these students were from an underrepresented racial-ethnic group, and 86% were women.

 Below are some popular majors that are similar to agricultural communication/journalism that offer master’s degrees.